 - Biodegradable wastes collected from fields and kitchen.

-- Collect the weed biomass and place them under the sun for about 8-12 days.
-Now chop them to the required smaller size using the cutter.
+- Collect the biomass and place it under the sun for about 8-12 days.
+Now chop it to the required size using the cutter.

 - Prepare a cow dung slurry and sprinkle it on the heap for quick decomposition.